 In June 2007, the compensation committee of our board of directors authorized a one-time stock and cash award to each of Drs.
 Kuno and Ueno, which will be settled immediately following this offering.
 These awards are described in more detail under the caption "Certain Relationships and Related Party Transactions - Special Stock and Cash Awards to Drs.
 Kuno and Ueno".
-The value of these awards will depend upon the public offering price per share in this offering.
-Assuming a public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, the aggregate value of these grants would be \$10.2 million.
-We expect to record general and administrative expense for the quarter ended June 30, 2007 equal to the aggregate value of these awards, calculated assuming a public offering price per share in this offering of \$15.00.
-If the actual public offering price is higher or lower than \$15.00 per share, we will record additional general and administrative expense or a reduction in general and administrative expense, respectively, for the quarter in which we complete this offering.
-The amount of this additional expense or expense reduction will be equal to the difference between the actual amount of the cash portion of the awards and the expense we originally recorded for the cash portion.
+We will record general and administrative expense for the quarter ended June 30, 2007 equal to \$10.2 million, the aggregate value of these awards calculated based on an assumed public offering price per share in this offering of \$15.00, which was used to calculate the fair value of the awards at the grant date.
+Because the actual public offering price is lower than \$15.00 per share, we will record a reduction in general and administrative expense for the quarter ended September 30, 2007, the quarter in which we complete this offering.
+The amount of this expense reduction will be equal to

+\$1.0 million, the difference between the actual amount of the cash portion of the awards and the expense we originally recorded for the cash portion.
 The expense related to the stock portion of these awards will be fixed based on the fair value at the grant date, which is deemed to be June 29, 2007, when Drs.
 Kuno and Ueno agreed to the terms of the awards.